STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Numerical Simulations

-In this section, we demonstrate the effectiveness of our proposed method over state-of-the-art methods through four benchmark scenarios.
-During the experiment in Subsection \ref{subsec:sum_experiments}, we also propose a practical remedy, the warm-start approach, to effectively utilize the mellowmin functions.
+This section demonstrates the effectiveness of the proposed method over two other methods through four benchmark scenarios.
+The implementation is available at \url{https://github.com/yotakayama/STLCCP}.
+During the experiment in Section~\ref{subsec:sum_experiments}, we also propose a practical remedy, the warm-start approach, to effectively utilize the mellowmin functions.
 All experiments were conducted on a MacBook Air 2020 with an Apple M1 processor (Maximum CPU clock rate: 3.2 GHz) and 8GB of RAM.
-Note that in this section, all robustness scores refer to the scores calculated from the original robustness semantics \eqref{eq:robustness}.
+All robustness scores in this section refer to the scores of the traditional robustness~$\rho^\varphi$.